 The student will conduct a 4–6-page Book Review of The Benedict Option, using current APA format.
 The review must follow the specific guidelines provided.
 An added nuance to this review will be an evaluation of Dreher’s position in light of Carson’s Christ and Culture Revisited.

-The student will submit a written Reading Report Form for this course, attesting to the fact that he/she completed all required reading.
+The student will upload a written Reading Report Template for this course, attesting to the fact that he/she completed all required reading.